 The people who can give you the most direct and immediate aid are going to be these customer service reps, as everyone else you can contact is going to be a whole lot slower in responding to your problems.

-And, of course, if can’t be overstated how useful having the identity alerts active is.
-You just need to make sure you’re actively monitoring your account for any alerts; don’t trust in the alerts to get pushed through to your email or something like you normally might.
+And, of course, it can’t be overstated how useful having the identity alerts active is.
+You just need to make sure you’re actively monitoring your account for any alerts; don’t trust the alerts to get pushed through to your email or something like you normally might.
 Start checking the service’s alerts page daily, at least.

 Once you’ve done everything you can, the best thing you can do is to slow down and try not to worry.
 From that point, everything is pretty much out of your hands, and being too stressed out about it is not helpful.